dynamsoft-docs/barcode-reader-docs-server/programming/python/api-reference/BarcodeReader/decode.md

 `[in] height` <*int*> : The height of the image in pixels.
 `[in] stride` <*int*> : The stride (or scan width) of the image.
 `[in] image_pixel_format` <*class EnumImagePixelFormat*> : The image pixel format used in the image byte array.
 Default value = EnumImagePixelFormat.IPF_RGB_888.
+`[in] template_name` <*optional*><*str*> : The template name.
-`[in] orientation` <*int*> : The orientation of the image data.
+`[in] orientation` <*optional*><*int*> : The orientation of the image data.
 The value is the angle that the image needs to be rotated clockwise so it shows correctly on the display in its natural orientation.
 It can be 0, 90, 180, or 270.
-`[in] template_name` <*optional*><*str*> : The template name.

 **Return Value**
 text_results <*list[class TextResult]*> : All [`TextResult`](../class/TextResult.md) structs for successfully decoded barcodes.